NkVaishnav/Vaishnav_Physical_design/README.md

 ```

+ This is system is actually a set condition but the naimg is given as reset here the optimization can be done as the q value is always 1 hence no flop is generated and the optimization is done

 The above code has been simulated with a testbench for getting the exact optimization requirement and the output is mentioned below

 ![dff_const2_iv](https://github.com/NkVaishnav/Vaishnav_Physical_design/assets/142480622/4d7baf77-df62-48c3-b966-4e56dbde2283)